zulip/zulip/docs/contributing/commit-discipline.md

 Commit messages have two parts:

-1. A **summary**, which is a one-line overview of the changes made.
+1. A **summary**, which is a brief one-line overview of the changes.
-2. A **description**, which provides further details on the changes made, and the motivation behind them.
+2. A **description**, which provides further details on the changes, the motivation behind them, and why they improve the project.

-The commit summary itself has a two-part structure:
+In Zulip, commit summaries have a two-part structure:

 1. A one or two word description of the part of the code base changed by the commit.
 2. A short sentence summarizing your changes.

 Here is an